Research Finds Dogs With More Human and Animal Buddies Live Longer

 However, this effect had never been studied on household pets.
 “Animals with stronger social relationships live longer, healthier lives.
 But how this relationship might extend to animals that live in our environments, that we control, was still unclear,” Dr. Snyder-Mackler continues.

-Specifically, Dr. Snyder-Mackler and his team examined surveys from over 21,000 pet parents with at least one dog.
-They were asked questions about their pet’s physical activity, environment, behavior, diet, medications, and health status, as well as a few regarding their own demographics.
-Researchers then used these results to determine the key factors that appeared to influence a dog’s social environment and well-being overall.
-Ultimately, the team zeroed in on neighborhood stability, total household income, social time with adults and children, social time with other animals, and the age of their pet parents as the primary elements.
+Researchers then used these results to determine the key factors that appeared to influence a dog’s social environment and wellbeing overall.
+Ultimately, the team zeroed in on neighborhood stability, total household income, social time with adults and children, social time with other animals, and the age of their pet parents as the primary factors.

 A dog with buddies is a healthy dog

 That’s not to say all forms of social interaction produced the same positive effect on canine health.
-Similar to a trip to Vegas or IKEA, it doesn’t seem helpful to have kids aroundopens in a new tab.
+Similar to a trip to Vegas or IKEA, it doesn’t seem helpful to have kids around.
 To be exact, Dr. Snyder-Mackler’s team clocked a negative association between the number of children in a household and their dog’s health.
 Conversely, dogs living with adults seemed much healthier; this was especially true with younger pups.
-This really backs the notion of respecting your elders, a firm belief I’ve long held and something that is in no way a response to my recent foray into my 30s.

 As for what causes this age disparity, another coauthor Layla Brassington points to household resource and attention allocation as the primary culprit.
 “Older owners, on average, tend to have more stable environments and more free time to spend with their dogs.
 Pet parents that also have human children just have less time for their furry children than pet parents that don’t have human children,” the ASU graduate student says.